HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 In practice, there is even more complexity in the protocol selection/connection setup process used by modern browsers.

 One example is an algorithm called [_Happy Eyeballs_](https://wikipedia.org/wiki/Happy_Eyeballs) (yes, really!), which describes how to test for and choose from several different options.
 This is used to decide between HTTP/2 and HTTP/3, but also IPv4 and IPv6—for which it was originally invented.
 This algorithm typically "races" different connections against each other and then picks the "winner" to continue the page load on-which means that we sometimes will still see HTTP/2 even though HTTP/3 is supported, if HTTP/2 wins the race.
-This data is not yet tracked in our dataset, so we don't really know how often this happens-though in practice this would also heavily depend on testing location and used network.
+This data is not yet tracked in our dataset, so we don't really know how often this happens-though in practice this would also heavily depend on testing location and the network used.

 Another example is the concept of <a hreflang="en" href="https://blog.cloudflare.com/connection-coalescing-with-origin-frames-fewer-dns-queries-fewer-connections/">_connection coalescing_</a> (which they really should have just called "connection reuse" in my opinion), which says that browsers should prefer to reuse an existing connection instead of opening a new one.
-In practice, if two domains (`a.com` and `b.com`) share the same TLS certificate, the browser can (and does) re-use an existing connection to `a.com` to fetch `b.com/main.js`.
-You can imagine [the headaches this gives](https://youtu.be/Ijtnt5iwKWQ?t=362) if `a.com` has HTTP/3 enabled and `b.com` does not... we did not yet analyze how often this happens in the Web Almanac dataset, but from personal experience debugging problems with this, I can assure you it's definitely out there!
+In practice, if two domains (`a.com` and `b.com`) share the same TLS certificate, the browser can (and often does) re-use an existing connection to `a.com` to fetch `b.com/main.js`.
+You can imagine [the headaches this gives](https://youtu.be/Ijtnt5iwKWQ?t=362) if `a.com` has HTTP/3 enabled and `b.com` does not...
+We did not yet analyze how often this happens in the Web Almanac dataset, but from personal experience debugging problems with this, I can assure you it's definitely out there!

 {{ figure_markup(
   caption="The percentage of pages that load resources from `cdn.shopify.com` that see _both_ HTTP/2 and HTTP/3 connections to that domain.",